 During the summer following my freshman year I participated in DukeEngage in Argentina where I interned at an environmental non-profit and developed installation plans for solar water heaters in an impoverished community.
 This was my first exposure to solar thermal, and the possibility of harnessing heat radiating from 93 million miles away has fascinated me ever since.

 Since then, I have designed a cheap, easily-manufacturable parabolic trough solar thermal collector for water heating through a Smart Home project called Smart Shelters.
-I am also doing an Independent Study with Dr. Nico Hotz investigating the feasibility of concentrated solar power for hydrogen generation, using a Fresnel lens for steam reforming of biofuels.
+I am also doing research with Dr. Nico Hotz investigating the feasibility of concentrated solar power for hydrogen generation through dry methane reforming: combining methane and carbon dioxide (two potent greenhouse gases) to sustainably produce a high-energy fuel.
+Based on my interest in hydrogen as a fuel of the future, I also co-led the development of Duke Electric Vehicles’ hydrogen fuel cell car, which recently broke the Guinness World Record for fuel efficiency at 14,573 MPGe.

 I would like to further my experience and technical prowess in solar thermal power and heat transfer.
 My future goals include applying thermodynamics and heat transfer to develop sustainable energy technologies.